dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture1701.md

 If that seems strange to you, just remember this point: The Database component contains the code that translates the calls made by the BusinessRules into the query language of the database.
 It is that translation code that knows about the BusinessRules.

 Having drawn this boundary line between the two components, and having set the direction of the arrow toward the BusinessRules, we can now see that the BusinessRules could use any kind of database.
-The Database component could be replaced with many different implementations—the BusinessRules don’t care.
+The Database component could be replaced with many different implementations—the BusinessRules don't care.

 168

 What About Input and Output?

 The database could be implemented with Oracle, or MySQL, or Couch, or Datomic, or even flat files.
-The business rules don’t care at all.
+The business rules don't care at all.
 And that means that the database decision can be deferred and you can focus on getting the business rules written and tested before you have to make the database decision.

 What  About  Input  and  Output?